mapsplugin/cordova-plugin-googlemaps-doc/v1.4.0/Before-bug-reporting.md

 The most amount time of investing is that detecting what is the wrong.
 Many people use JavaScript frameworks, such as OnsenUI, jQuery mobile, ionic framework.
-Sometimes these JS frameworks causes the trouble with PhoneGap-GoogleMaps-Plugin.
+Sometimes these JS frameworks causes the trouble with cordova-googlemaps-plugin.

 In order to detect that, please create a very simple example project, then **try to reproduce your issue**.